sarangnayak/Selected-works/README.md

    git clone https://github.com/sarangnayak/Selected-Works.git
    cd Selected-Works
    ```
    2. Open index.html in your browser (or host on GitHub Pages)
    3. Replace or add images in the assets/ folder as needed
    4. Customize styling (CSS) or interactivity (script.js) if needed
+ ---
+   💡 Customization Ideas
+	•	Add filter buttons so users can toggle between categories
+	•	Implement a lightbox or modal to view larger versions of images
+	•	Add lazy-loading for performance when many images exist
+	•	Add hover animations or entrance effects using CSS or a JS library
+	•	Add captions or metadata (date, camera info) for each image
+---